 Here are a few reasons the Aeropress rocks for traveling:

-- The design is made of durable plastic, so there’s no breakable parts to worry about.
+- The design is made of durable plastic, so there are no breakable parts to worry about.

 - Quick and easy to make with steep times as little as 1-2 minutes.

-- Even quicker clean up, just rinse it off, with none of the hassle of something like a French Press.
+- Even quicker clean up, just rinse it off, without the hassle of something like a French Press.